claustromaniac/detect-cloudflare-plus/README.md

 That being said, I don't want to tell you what to do, nor whom to trust.
 Your newfound True Sight power will not save you from anyone, but it will likely bring you awareness.
 I think we all deserve to at least **know** when some giant corporate ninja is sitting right between us and the real servers that we so innocently *try* to visit everyday.
 How you use this power is up to you.

-Read the description on AMO to learn more about how this extension works.
+Read [the description on AMO][1] to learn more about how this extension works.

 Privacy